 How do you obtain an Italian tax code (codice fiscale)?:

-The codice fiscale is assigned by birth to Italians and upon request to non Italians.
+The codice fiscale is assigned by birth to Italians and upon request to non-Italians.

-You can apply for free for your Italian codice fiscale through any tax office (“Agenzia delle Entrate“) in Italy or through an Italian consular office or Embassy.
+You can apply for your Italian codice fiscale for free through any tax office (Agenzia delle Entrate) in Italy or through an Italian consular office or Embassy.

-As an alternative an attorney can apply for and obtain a tax code certificate on your behalf without need to deal personally with the relevant Italian tax authorities.
+As an alternative an attorney can apply for and obtain a tax code certificate on your behalf without the need to deal personally with the relevant Italian tax authorities.

 Requirements to apply for an Italian tax code (codice fiscale):

-If you are a citizen of the European Union or another country from which a visa is not required for a short-term visit, all you need is your passport to obtain an Italian tax code.
+If you are a citizen of the European Union or another country from which a visa is not required for a short-term visit to Italy, all you need is your passport to obtain an Italian tax code.
 If you are required to have a visa to visit Italy, even just for a short visit, then you need a visa also to apply for an Italian tax code (codice fiscale).